 This course is taught by our team of research-active expert academics, who regularly offer advice to organisations in the sport management sector.
-Through their ties to the industry, you will have the chance to listen to and network with guest speakers, who offer their specific sport management knowledge and experience.
+Through their ties to the industry, you will have the chance to engage with and network with guest speakers, who offer their specific sport management knowledge, experience and insights.